CoderByBlood/whisper-cms/docs/architecture.md

 - Roles are lowercase
 - Systems, contains, and components are capitalized
 - Relationship should be verbs and lowercase
-- Use `*Interface` suffixes for system, containers, and components that specify interfaces that 3rd parties must implement
+- Use `*SPI` suffixes for system, containers, and components that specify interfaces that 3rd parties must implement
 - Use `*API` suffixes for systems, containers, and components that implement contracts